jonathanhefner/foliate/README.md

 <%= render @pagination %>
 ```

-**How does that look?**  By default, something like this:
+**What does it look like?**  By default, something like this:

 <img src="screenshots/page_input.png" alt="page input pagination">

-## More Information
+## Appearance

-**How do I customize the appearance of the pagination?**  Running the
-*foliate* installation generator creates
+The *foliate* installation generator creates
 "app/views/pagination/_pagination.html.erb" and
 "app/assets/stylesheets/pagination.css" in your project directory.
-These files can be edited to meet your needs.
+These files can be freely edited to suit your needs.

+## Records per page

-**How many records are in each page?**  By default, *foliate* allots
+By default, *foliate* allots `Foliate.config.default_per_page` records
-`Foliate.config.default_per_page` records per page, which is set in
+per page, which can be configured in "config/initializers/foliate.rb".
-"config/initializers/foliate.rb".
-However, this can be overridden by
+However, this can also be overridden on a per-Controller basis using the
-passing `per_page:` to `paginate`:
+`per_page:` argument:

 ```ruby
 @posts = paginate(Post, per_page: 50)
 ```

-**What if I have a very large table, and don't want to incur a count of
-all records for each page?**  The `paginate` method accepts a
-`total_records:` argument, which will prevent a SQL count when set:
+## Page param name

+*foliate* uses the `:page` query param (i.e. `params[:page]`) to dictate
+the current page.
+This can be configured by setting
+`Foliate.config.page_param` in "config/initializers/foliate.rb".
+Doing
+so will properly affect both the `paginate` method and the `Pagination`
+object.

+## Avoiding SQL count on very large tables

+To determine the total number of pages, *foliate* performs a SQL count
+query.
+On very large tables, count queries can have a noticeable
+performance cost.
+If you have a more performant method of estimating
+total record count, you can prevent the count query by specifying the
+`total_records:` argument:

 ```ruby
 @posts = paginate(Post, total_records: Post.cached_count)
 ```

-**What if I want a different param than `:page` to dictate the current
-page?**  That can be configured with `Foliate.config.page_param`, which
-is set in "config/initializers/foliate.rb".
+## Full documentation

-**For even more information,** see the
+For more information, see the
 [full documentation](http://www.rubydoc.info/gems/foliate/).